a16z-infra/llm-app-stack/README.md

 ## Formatting Prompt Templates
-We were able to somewhat automate searching for Github and PyPI links using this [Perplexity search prompt](https://github.com/a16z-infra/llm-app-stack/blob/main/table_construction_prompts/prompt_1_search.txt).
-Note, it worked roughly 75% of the time, and could generally handle up to 3 projects at a time, pulling data from 20-30 sources in each iteration.
+We were partially able to automate searching for Github and PyPI links using this [Perplexity search prompt](https://github.com/a16z-infra/llm-app-stack/blob/main/table_construction_prompts/prompt_1_search.txt).
+Note, it worked roughly ~75% of the time, and could handle up to ~3 projects at a time, pulling data from 20-30 sources in each iteration to find the right repo links and package names.

-You are most likely just submitting your own project, hence this second [Chatgpt reformatting prompt](https://github.com/a16z-infra/llm-app-stack/blob/main/table_construction_prompts/prompt_2_format.txt) should be most helpful.
+You are most likely just submitting your own project, hence this second [Chatgpt reformatting prompt](https://github.com/a16z-infra/llm-app-stack/blob/main/table_construction_prompts/prompt_2_format.txt) should be most helpful for your purposes.
 It works best with gpt4, but can be used with gpt3 as well!

 <p style="text-align: right;"><a href="#table-of-contents">^ Back to Contents ^</a></p>